 Around 85% of Germans have Privathaftpflichtversicherung, or personal liability insurance—and you should too!

-We all know that accidents happen, but in Germany, they can come at a major cost.
+We all know that accidents happen, but if you’re moving to Germany, they can come at a major cost.
 German law requires you to provide compensation for any damages you cause to others.
 That means if you bump into someone and they break their arm, you’re responsible for their medical costs.
 Or let’s say you accidentally spill your beer on someone’s cell phone and they miss a video conference with a freelance client.
 Now you don’t only have to buy them a new phone; you also have to pay them back for those billable hours they missed.
 Liability insurance has you covered in the case of these kinds of unpredictable unfortunate events.

 Still, need more information?
 If you’re in Berlin, you might want to check out this guide on moving to Berlin.